Skip to main content

 Poor sleep is linked to signs of premature aging.
 It also puts more stress on the body, making it harder to recover from everyday wear and tear.

 Older adults may have more trouble falling and staying asleep.
-It can be tempting to chalk these changes up to getting older.
+It can be tempting to chalk up these changes to getting older.
 But there’s no evidence that adults need less sleep as they get older.
 And those sleep shifts can impact your health.

-Not getting enough rest increases your risk of certain health conditions
+1. Not getting enough rest increases your risk of certain health conditions

-Lack of sleep is linked to a higher risk of developing certain medical conditions including:
+Lack of sleep is linked to a higher risk of developing certain medical conditions, including:

 Not getting enough sleep can also make it harder to maintain and manage your weight